Afranioalves/memory-client/README.md

 All methods are asynchronous and return Promises.

 - `create(memoryName, memoryValue)`
-  - Description: Creates or updates an entry with key `memoryName` and value `memoryValue`.
+  - Description: Creates an entry with key `memoryName` and value `memoryValue`.
   - Returns: Promise resolving to an object `{ message: string, status: number }` on success, or rejects on error.
   - Example status codes: `201` (created successfully), `409` (already exists), `500` (internal error).